GLOBAL MARKETS-Global stocks, oil rise on Europe hopes, US data

 European finance ministers meeting in Luxembourg late on Tuesday agreed to examine a way to beef up banks' balance sheets and prevent a full-blown financial crisis.
 For details see: [ID:nL5E7L51RH] [ID:nL3E7L42VF]

-Risk aversion eased further after data on the U.S. services sector and private sector business activity indicated a slowing albeit still-growing economy.
-The reports helped offset concerns about the sovereign debt crisis and fresh data that suggested Europe is sliding into recession.
+Risk aversion eased further after better-than-expected data on the U.S. services sector and private sector business activity helped offset concerns about the Greek debt crisis and data in Europe that suggested the region is sliding into recession.

-European stocks jumped more than 3 percent, pushed higher by banking shares, and Brent crude bounced more than 2 percent to almost $102 a barrel.
+European stocks gained more than 3 percent, pushed higher by banking shares, and Brent crude bounced more than 2 percent to top $102 a barrel.

-The benchmark S&P 500 index in the United States had fallen 10 percent over the past six sessions, but staged a sharp rebound late on Tuesday after earlier marking a fall into bear territory.
-European shares had tumbled nearly 5 percent the previous three sessions.
+European shares rose after tumbling nearly 5 percent the past three sessions.
+The benchmark S&P 500 index in the United States had fallen 10 percent over the past six sessions, but had staged a sharp rebound late on Tuesday after earlier marking a fall into bear territory.

 "The market is getting a little more confident that policy makers are more serious about tackling the problems," said Richard Batty, strategist at Standard Life Investments, which has $245 billion of assets under management.

-Although it was "helpful to see a road map" that could give investors a clearer expectation of what might be ahead, Batty was skeptical until he saw a "concrete plan in place."
+Batty added although it was "helpful to see a road map" that could give investors a clearer expectation of what might be ahead, he was skeptical until he saw a "concrete plan in place."

 Shares of Belgian-French financial group Dexia (DEXI.BR) rose 1.3 percent in volume more than three-fold its 90-day daily average after France and Belgium prepared a rescue plan for the bank.
 [ID:nL5E7L513F]